Brahmi

 Propagation:

 The plant is propagated through stem cuttings.
-Plough the area 2 or 3 times and prepare the land for sowing.
-Two to three tonnes/ha of cow dung or compost is applied and the field is again ploughed and leveled.
+Plow the area 2 or 3 times and prepare the land for sowing.
+Two to three tonnes/ha of cow dung or compost is applied and the field is again plowed and leveled.
 Stem cuttings, 10 cm long are spread at a spacing of 20 cm.
 Water logging to a height of 30 cm is always required.
 Rooting may start within 15-20 days.
 It will spread over the field within 6 months.

 Useful plant parts: